dallarosa/ethglobal-clarifi/autoswap/README.md

 - Set source tokens for the Safe
 - Unset source tokens for the Safe
 Any party:
-- Execute autoswap using Uniswap V2 Router
+- Execute autoswap using Uniswap V3 Router

 ## Usage

-1. Deploy the AutoswapModule contract, providing the Uniswap V2 Router02 contract address as a constructor parameter.
+1. Deploy the AutoswapModule contract, providing the Uniswap V3 Router contract address as a constructor parameter.
 ```
 npx hardhat run scripts/deploy.ts --network polygon
 ```